-(a) make projections of the resources likely to be available over each year of the plan taking account of statutory allocation, internally generated revenue etc.

-(b) assess existing commitments to projects;

-(e) define the strategy of the plan and its implementation mode in terms of sectoral emphasis;

-(d) Phase the implementation of the programmes.

-Step 6 Derive final resource allocation to each project taking due cognizance of implementation targets, programme priorities and resource position.
+- Step 5 Make projects for the size of the capital programme over the plan period as follows; - a.
+Make projections of the resources likely to be available over each year of the plan taking account of statutory allocation, internally generated revenue etc. - b. assess existing commitments to projects; - c. define the strategy of the plan and its implementation mode in terms of sectoral emphasis; - d.
+Phase the implementation of the programmes. - Step 6 Derive final resource allocation to each project taking due cognizance of implementation targets, programme priorities and resource position.

-3.5.4.
-The Three-Year Rolling Plan Strategy
+4.4.3 The Three-Year Rolling Plan Strategy

-The three-year rolling plan strategy was adopted to enable the planning body keep track of major developments in the economy and to respond in a coherent and timely manner: manner to some changes.
-The three-year rolling plan is therefore prepared every year, while allocations for the first year of the plan are expected to constitute the capital budget of that year.
+The three-year rolling plan strategy was adopted to enable the planning body keep track of major developments in the economy and to respond in a coherent and timely manner. manner to some changes.
+The threeyear rolling plan is therefore prepared every year, while allocations for the first year of the : plan are expected to constitute the capital budget of that year.
 The draft capital budget for the second year of the plan is based on proportion of the plan earmarked for implementation that year.
-Before finalization, programme priorities are reassessed, the resource profile re-established and the stage of project/programme implementation evaluated.
-It is this procedure that provides for the flexibility of the Rolling Plan Under the previous five year plans, such programme revision took place once in five years, time too long, to cope with the realities of an economy that has a dominant and volatile oil sector.
+Before finalization, programme priorities are reassessed, the resource profile re-established and the of project/programme stage implementation evaluated.
+It is this procedure that provides for the flexibility of the Rolling Plan Under the previous five year plans, such programme revision took place once in five years' time too long, to cope with the realities of an economy that has a dominant and volatile oil sector.
 The instrument of rolling plans therefore makes it possible to take account of the past the present and the future that is near enough to be more closely captured.
 This process was well facilitated with the merger of the agencies responsible for planning and budgeting, a reform which most of the States adopted.
 The establishment of the National Planning Commission which has among its functions preparation and coordination of the annual capital budget and preparation of guidelines for the recurrent budget was expected to forge a very close linkage between the planning and budgeting functions.
 The States and Local Government Councils were expected to take a cue from this.
-Furthorm6re_s every Local Governtrient Council was expected to create a Department of Planning, Research and Statistics that would be responsible for planning, budgeting and project monitoring.
+Furthorm6res every Local Government Council was expected to create a Department of Planning, Research and Statistics that would be responsible for planning, budgeting and project monitoring.

-What is the difference between a medium term plan and a rolling plan?
+1. What is the difference between a medium term plan and a rolling plan?